List of presidents of Washington & Jefferson College

 Washington & Jefferson College is a private liberal arts college in Washington, Pennsylvania, which is located in the Pittsburgh metropolitan area.
 The college traces its origin to three log cabin colleges in Washington County established by three Presbyterian missionaries to the American frontier in the 1780s: John McMillan, Thaddeus Dod, and Joseph Smith.
 These early schools eventually grew into two competing academies and colleges, with Canonsburg Academy, later Jefferson College, located in Canonsburg and Washington Academy, later Washington College, in Washington.
 These two colleges merged in 1865 to form Washington & Jefferson College.

 The Office of the President is located in McMillan Hall, which is the oldest building on campus, dating to 1793.
 Prior to 1912, the Office of the President was located in Old Main, taking the two rooms on either side of that building's main entrance.
-The President's House is a 17-room Victorian mansion on East Wheeling Street between the U. Grant Miller Library and The Burnett Center.
+The President's House is a 17-room Victorian mansion on East Wheeling Street between the Clark Family Library and the Burnett Center.
 It was built in 1892 by the Duncan family and is an archetypical Queen Anne Victorian style building, with ornate "gingerbread" details, stained and beveled glass, recessed doors and windows, and louvered wooden shutters.

 The president is the chief executive officer of the college.
 According to the Washington & Jefferson College Charter, the president of the college is elected by the Board of Trustees, who can also remove him or her at will.
 The person holding this office must be an American citizen and is also considered to be a member of the teaching faculty.
 No one may be excluded from holding the presidency on "account of the religious sect or denomination to which he belongs or adheres, provided he shall demean himself in a soberly, orderly manner, and conform to the lawful rules and regulations of the college."

 Two men, Andrew Wylie and Matthew Brown, each served as president of both Jefferson College and Washington College.
 Several early presidents of Jefferson College had close ties to John McMillan, including his son-in-law John Watson and his nephew William McMillan.
 James Dunlap was one of McMillan's early students.
 Other Jefferson College presidents held strong bonds with Matthew Brown, including his son Alexander Blaine Brown and his protégé and son-in-law David Hunter Riddle.
 James I. Brownson, who was a long-time pastor at the First Presbyterian Church, served two separate terms as president pro tempore, once for Washington College and later for Washington & Jefferson College.
 During World War II, Ralph Cooper Hutchison simultaneously served as president of the college and as Director of Civilian Defense for the Commonwealth of Pennsylvania.
 Boyd Crumrine Patterson was the most recent Washington & Jefferson alumnus to serve as president.
 In 2005, Tori Haring-Smith became the first woman to serve as president.